Exploring Ultra-Slow-Roll Inflation in Composite Pseudo-Nambu-Goldstone Boson Models: Implications for Primordial Black Holes and Gravitational Waves: Results

 To quantify this, we compute the PBH abundance using the Press-Schechter formalism, with technical details provided in Appendix \ref{PBH_formalism}.
 Figure \ref{PBH_abundance} shows the predicted PBH abundances for Benchmarks 1 through 5.
 We exclude Benchmark 6 from this analysis because its predicted PBH masses are extremely small, falling well below realistic physical expectations and potentially exceeding the limits of the memory-burden phase framework.
 Consequently, our focus remains on Benchmarks 1–5, with PBH masses approximately in the range \(10^3 \text{ g} \lesssim M_{\mathrm{PBH}} \lesssim 10^{5} \text{ g}\).
 Extending the analysis to even smaller masses would be far more speculative and beyond the scope of this work.
 We do not include any phenomenological constraint as they are highly dependent on the choices of $k$ and $q$ in Eqn. \eqref{eq:PBHevaporationrate}, see Refs. \cite{Thoss:2024hsr,Montefalcone:2025akm}.

 We implement the method described in Ref.~\cite{Espinosa:2018eve} to compute the GW spectrum and we summarize the most relevant formulas in Appendix~\ref{app:GWfromScalars}.
-The resulting GW signals corresponding to the benchmark models listed in Table~\ref{benchmark_table} are shown in Fig.~\ref{masterplot1}, alongside the projected sensitivities of several future detectors: Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj}, u-DECIGO~\cite{Kuroyanagi:2014qza}, Cosmic Explorer (CE)~\cite{Hall:2022dik}, Big Bang Observer (BBO)~\cite{Corbin:2005ny}, Einstein Telescope (ET)~\cite{Punturo:2010zz}, and a resonant cavity proposal~\cite{Herman:2022fau} targeting ultra-high frequency GWs.
+The resulting GW signals corresponding to the benchmark models listed in Table~\ref{benchmark_table} are shown in Fig.~\ref{masterplot1}, alongside the projected sensitivities of several future detectors\footnote{ In the previous version of this paper, the resonant cavity (RC) sensitivity curve~\cite{Herman:2022fau} was included.
+However, recent comprehensive analyses~\cite{Franciolini:2022htd,Aggarwal:2025noe} have challenged the overly optimistic sensitivity estimates previously considered for resonant cavity detectors.
+We thank Antonio Iovino for bringing these important updates to our attention.
+Accordingly, we have removed the RC sensitivity curve from our figures in this updated version.
+Readers should interpret earlier sensitivity projections with caution.}: Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj}, u-DECIGO~\cite{Kuroyanagi:2014qza}, Cosmic Explorer (CE)~\cite{Hall:2022dik}, Big Bang Observer (BBO)~\cite{Corbin:2005ny}, Einstein Telescope (ET)~\cite{Punturo:2010zz}.
 The horizontal black lines indicate the current Planck~\cite{Planck:2018jri} constraints on the effective number of relativistic degrees of freedom, along with projected bounds from upcoming experiments CMB-S4 and CMB-HD~\cite{CMB-HD:2022bsz,CMB-S4:2016ple}.

-As evident from the figure, the GW signals peak at high frequencies, residing in a gap between the sensitivities of space-based laser interferometers and the proposed resonant cavity detectors.
+As evident from the figure, the GW signals peak at high frequencies, residing well beyond the sensitivities of space-based laser interferometers.
 The peak frequency \(f\) of each signal can be approximately estimated using the relation~\cite{LISACosmologyWorkingGroup:2024hsc}

 evaluated at $k=k_{\text{peak}}$ which agrees with our numerical results to within approximately 10\%.
-Notably, Benchmark 6 predicts a GW signal at extremely ultra-high frequencies, far exceeding the reach of both the resonant cavity proposals and any other currently conceivable detectors.
+Notably, Benchmark 6 predicts a GW signal at extremely ultra-high frequencies, far exceeding the reach of any currently conceivable detector.
 However, all predicted signals lie tantalizingly close to the edge of the CMB-HD constraints.

 Thus, our scenario introduces a novel benchmark model for ultra-high frequency GW detectors, potentially testable through future measurements of the effective number of relativistic degrees of freedom.
 At the same time, it remains largely beyond the reach of proposed laser interferometers.
 This underscores, as often emphasized, the importance of advancing high-frequency GW detection technologies.
 Potential challenges include the difficulty of probing these frequency bands and the uncertainties in modeling the exact shape and amplitude of the signal near these extremes, which could affect detectability and interpretation.